-- (1) As noted above, all director fees are paid in deferred stock units, except that directors may elect in advance to have a specified portion of those fees paid in cash.
+(1) As noted above, all director fees are paid in deferred stock units, except that directors may elect in advance to have a specified portion of those fees paid in cash.
 The maximum cash election with respect to the annual non-employee director fee is \$100,000.
 The maximum cash election for the chairman and committee chair fees is 50% of those fees.
 The amounts in the "Fees Earned or Paid in Cash" column represent the amounts paid to directors who elected to receive a portion of their director fees in cash.

-In fiscal year 2014, Messrs.
-Fernandes and Weinbach elected to receive 100% of their director fees in deferred stock units and Messrs.
-Alder, Bromark, Kapoor, Lofgren, Sulpizio and Zambonini and Mss.
-Koplovitz and Unger elected to receive a portion of their director fees in cash. - (2) As required by SEC rules, this column represents the aggregate grant date fair value of awards computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation Stock Compensation" for deferred stock units.
+(2) As required by SEC rules, this column represents the aggregate grant date fair value of awards computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation - Stock Compensation" for deferred stock units.
 The aggregate grant date fair value for deferred stock units is calculated by multiplying the number of deferred stock units by the closing market price of the Common Stock on the date the deferred stock units are credited to a director's account.

-As of March 31, 2014, the following deferred stock units had been credited to each director's account:
+As of March 31, 2015, the following deferred stock units had been credited to each director's account:

 Director Aggregate Number of Deferred Stock Units

-J. Alder 17,034
+J. Alder 24,577

 R.J.
-Bromark 42,750
+Bromark 50,712

 G.J.
-Fernandes 96,828
+Fernandes 108,238

 M.P.
 Gregoire(6)

-R. Kapoor 31,486
+R. Kapoor 39,029

+J.G.
+Katz(7) 383

-K. Koplovitz 33,251
+K. Koplovitz 40,793

 C.B.
-Lofgren 61,467
+Lofgren 69,306

-R. Sulpizio 28,851
+R. Sulpizio 36,393

 L.S.
-Unger 49,101
+Unger 56,812

 A.F.
-Weinbach 77,882
+Weinbach 92,129

-R. Zambonini 46,158
+R. Zambonini 53,701

-- (3) The amounts in this column include contributions we made under our Matching Gifts Program in fiscal year 2014.
+- (3) The amounts in this column include contributions we made under our Matching Gifts Program in fiscal year 2015.
 Under our current Matching Gifts Program, we match up to \$25,000 of director charitable contributions made in each fiscal year by each director.
-The contributions we paid or accrued under our Matching Gifts Program in fiscal year 2014 were as follows: Mr. Bromark, \$1,500; Mr. Fernandes, \$25,000; Mr. Kapoor, \$500; Ms. Koplovitz, \$25,000; Mr. Lofgren, \$19,250; Mr. Sulpizio, \$25,000; Ms. Unger, \$2,700; Mr. Weinbach, \$25,000; and Mr. Zambonini, \$1,000. - (4) We provide directors with, and pay premiums for, director and officer liability insurance and reimburse directors for reasonable travel and accommodation expenses incurred in connection with Company business, the values of which are not included in this table. - (5) Directors receive dividend equivalents on deferred stock units held in their deferred compensation accounts.
-This amount is not included in the "All Other Compensation" column because it is not required to be expensed under FASB ASC Topic 718. - (6) As Chief Executive Officer, Mr. Gregoire is compensated as an employee of the Company and, as such, he received no compensation in his capacity as a director in fiscal year 2014.
-For a description of Mr. Gregoire's fiscal year 2014 compensation, please see "Compensation and Other Information Concerning Executive Officers," below.
+The contributions we paid or accrued under our Matching Gifts Program in fiscal year 2015 were as follows: Mr. Alder, \$25,000; Mr. Fernandes, \$25,000; Mr. Kapoor, \$12,500; Ms. Koplovitz, \$23,000; Mr. Lofgren, \$17,000; Mr. Sulpizio, \$25,000; Ms. Unger, \$7,300; and Mr. Weinbach, \$25,000. - (4) We provide directors with, and pay premiums for, director and officer liability insurance and reimburse directors for reasonable travel and accommodation expenses incurred in connection with Company business, the values of which are not included in this table. - (5) Directors receive dividend equivalents on deferred stock units held in their deferred compensation accounts.
+This amount is not included in the "All Other Compensation" column because the deferred stock units are granted at fair market value, which reflects the expected dividend equivalents to be received. - (6) As Chief Executive Officer, Mr. Gregoire is compensated as an employee of the Company and, as such, he received no compensation in his capacity as a director in fiscal year 2015.
+For a description of Mr. Gregoire's fiscal year 2015 compensation, please see "Compensation and Other Information Concerning Executive Officers," below. - (7) Mr. Katz was elected to the Board of Directors in March 2015, during fiscal year 2015.